Effects of the Great Recession: Pollution

-According to the International Energy Agency man-made greenhouse gas emissions will decrease by 3% in 2009, mainly as a result of the financial crisis.
+According to the International Energy Agency man-made greenhouse gas emissions would decrease by 3% in 2009, mainly as a result of the Great Recession.
 Previously emissions had been rising by around 3% per year.
 The drop in emissions is only the 4th to occur in 50 years.

 Unemployment

 The International Labour Organization (ILO) predicted that at least 20 million jobs will have been lost by the end of 2009 due to the crisis — mostly in "construction, real estate, financial services, and the auto sector" — bringing world unemployment above 200 million for the first time.
 The number of unemployed people worldwide could increase by more than 50 million in 2009 as the global recession intensifies, the ILO has forecast.

 In December 2007, the U.S. unemployment rate was 4.9%.
 By October 2009, the unemployment rate had risen to 10.1%.
 A broader measure of unemployment (taking into account marginally attached workers, those employed part-time for economic reasons, and some (but not all) discouraged workers) was 16.3%.
 In July 2009, fewer jobs were lost than expected, dipping the unemployment rate from 9.5% to 9.4%.
 Even fewer jobs were lost in August, 216,000, recorded as the lowest number of jobs since September 2008, but the unemployment rate rose to 9.7%.
 In October 2009, news reports announced that some employers who cut jobs due to the recession are beginning to hire them back.
 More recently, economists announced in January 2010 that economic growth in the U.S. resumed in the fourth quarter of 2009, and some have predicted that limited job growth will begin in the spring of 2010.

 The average numbers for European Union nations are similar to the US ones.
 Some European countries have been hit by recession very hard, for instance Spain's unemployment rate reached 18.7% (37% for youths) in May 2009 — the highest in the eurozone.
 In the UK, youths bore the brunt of unemployment during the recession.

 The rise of advanced economies in Brazil, India, and China increased the total global labor pool dramatically.
 Recent improvements in communication and education in those countries has allowed workers in those countries to compete more closely with workers in traditionally strong economies, such as the United States.
 This huge surge in labor supply provided downward pressure on wages and contributed to unemployment.
 So many people's professional careers have been down to frozen level at this time.
 There was also change at the management level of the several organisations and due to this there was a huge employee turnover.
 In brief it can also be described as the collapse of the entire management system of any organisation.
 It has also been noted that there was an increase in the NPAs of lending by banks.